 Coffee Meets Bagel boasts an impressive 11 million users in the USA alone, with over 400,000 new members per month.
 The site claims to have seen 60,000 long-term relationships in the last five years and a staggering couple match up of 650 per week.
 To date, Coffee meets Bagel has facilitated almost 25 million introductions in the US alone.

 Internationally, the next largest userbase hails from Hong Kong, followed by Canada and the UK.
 Over 60 percent of this site’s members are between 24 to 35 years old.
-Most of them have impressive education credentials, as over one third holding a master’s degree and above.
+Most of them have impressive education credentials, as over one-third hold a master’s degree and above.

 More and more singles, including LGBT ones, opt out of the Grindr style dating platforms in search of long-term commitment.
 That is why Coffee Meets Bagel has seen an exponential rise in gay and lesbian members.
 Now, 23% of their New York members are gay or lesbian.
 San Francisco is on NY’s heels, with 20% of gay users.